Compensation, Group Management

 Remuneration to executive management

 The Board presented to the AGM a proposal for guidelines to determine remuneration and other terms of remuneration payable to senior executives to be in effect until the AGM 2024 unless circumstances require an earlier revision.
 The Board’s proposal was largely consistent with the guidelines adopted last year in respect of remuneration payable to the Group’s senior executives.
-The AGM resolved, as proposed by the Board, guidelines concerning remuneration payable to the Group’s senior executives as described below (Senior executives include the parent company’s CEO and other senior executives (a total of eight) of the Group Management team).
+The AGM resolved, as proposed by the Board, guidelines concerning remuneration payable to the Group’s senior executives as described below (Senior executives include the parent company’s CEO and other senior executives (a total of nine) of the Group Management team).

 Boule shall offer conditions commensurate with market conditions that enable the company to recruit and retain skilled personnel.
 Remuneration to Group Management shall consist of fixed salary, variable salary, pension and other customary benefits, as well as the opportunity to participate in long-term incentive programs.
 Remuneration is based on the individual’s commitment and performance relative to predetermined targets, both individual and joint objectives for the company.
 Evaluation of individual performance is continuous.